hyperledger-archives/grid-rfcs/0000-product.md

 A **__product__** is an archetype of an item that is transacted, traded, or referenced in a supply chain.
 Each product has a **__product_type__**.
-This RFC defines a single product_type for GS1; a product of the GS1 product_type is called a GS1 product.
+This RFC defines a single product_namespace for GS1; a product of the GS1 product_namespace is called a GS1 product.
 Note that this design supports extending additional product types in the future.